greeniot/RaspberryPi-Basics-Sample/README.md

 ## Some JavaScript examples

->:exclamation: For the samples in this section the Raspberry Pi needs to be connected to the internet.
+>:exclamation: For the first two examples in this section the Raspberry Pi needs to be connected to the internet.
+For the third example one only needs internet connection to install the necessary packages.
+(We will provide SD cards with images that already have the necessary packages installed.)

 ### HTTP